-You will bring your book(s) from which we have assigned readings for the day to class, or you may be asked to leave.
+You will bring your book(s), or printed copies of the readings, from which we have assigned readings for the day to class, or you may be asked to leave.

 You will come to class prepared to participate, having read the assigned readings for the day, completed any homework, and prepared questions or comments about the assigned readings.
 Failure to do so will be evident in your participation grade.